BonJovi1/Philosophy/README.md

 - "Women who dress provocatively invite sexual assaults.
 They have only themselves to blame for it."
 - Trying to analyse the above argument to see whether it bears merit or not.

+4. Hume on the influencing motives of the will

+5. Consequentialism